-To understand the English we use today, we need to understand how the language came about in our past.
+To understand the English we use today, we need to walk through some of English History Facts

 It is a story of death and elitism but from these murky beginnings sprang the language we love today.